We are happy to welcome you and your child to Copythorne Pre-school.

 • Providing a link with other relevant agencies.

-Both Tracey and Linda are familiar with the requirements of the Code of Practice on the identification and assessment of Special Educational Needs and all current legislation regarding SEN. If you would like to discuss our ability to meet your child’s needs please talk to either Tracey or Linda.
+Tracey is familiar with the requirements of the Code of Practice on the identification and assessment of Special Educational Needs and all current legislation regarding SEN. If you would like to discuss our ability to meet your child’s needs please talk to Tracey.

 Our staff are all given Keyperson roles, which allow them to have responsibility for a small group of children.
 Every child is allocated their own Keyperson, and it is this staff member who will provide you with regular development reports on your child, and if necessary discuss any concerns with you.
 You can talk to your allocated Keyperson at any time.
 We encourage all children to form relationships with all staff.
 This can make the “settling in period” much easier.
 By forming a bond with both you and your child your Keyperson is in a position to tailor the environment to the unique needs of the individual child.
 Because of the high ratio of adult help within the group, we are able to implement an excellent record keeping system.
 Observations of the children within the group are noted and used as a basis for tailoring the learning needs of the children.